skeema/skeema/doc/options.md

 This option is automatically populated in host-level .skeema files by `skeema init`, `skeema pull`, and `skeema add-environment` beginning in Skeema v1.0.3.

+Currently, this option just controls use of certain session-level variables that are specific to particular vendors and versions.
+For example, if `flavor: mysql:8.0` is set, Skeema automatically disables the information_schema stat cache (at the session level, i.e. just for Skeema's own connections) to ensure it always sees up-to-date values in information_schema.

-Currently, this option is just informational and has no functional effect whatsoever in Skeema v1.0.x.
-In future releases, it may be used for purposes such as optionally offloading the [temporary schema operations](faq.md#temporary-schema-usage) to a local Docker container; the [flavor](#flavor) value will then be used to ensure the correct Docker image is used.
+In future releases, it may also be used for purposes such as optionally offloading the [temporary schema operations](faq.md#temporary-schema-usage) to a local Docker container; the [flavor](#flavor) value will then be used to ensure the correct Docker image is used.

 ### foreign-key-checks